c8dhjp4tyv-bit/Autolingo_free_open_source/README.md

 - It may violate Duolingo's terms of service, so only use it on accounts where you accept that risk.
 - The extension is provided as-is with no warranties.

-## Notes
-- All payment-related code has been removed; this version is intended for open-source use only.
-- The extension only runs on `*.duolingo.com` pages.